Mental Health Medications: What You Should Know

 How Can You Tell If a Medication Is Working?

-It can take days, weeks, or months for a medication to be fully effective.
+It can take days, weeks, or months for antidepressants and other medications to be fully effective.
 Your provider will tell you what to expect when you start medication and how long it will take to notice a difference in your symptoms.

 When enough time has passed, you can ask yourself some questions to determine if the medication is helping you: